Purple is a symbol of:

 During Elizabeth I’s reign, the purple color was reserved for the royal family alone by law.
 The so-called Sumptuary Laws forbid anyone that’s not a part of the royal family to wear purple clothing.

 Purple has long been a luxurious color.
 It was rare to see a “commoner” wearing purple clothes during the Middle Ages and in Ancient times.
 Since the end of the 19th century with Industrialization, purple has come to play a bigger part in everyday lives.
-But before that, it was only accessible for the higher echelons of society who could afford to buy purple dyes.
+But before that, it was only accessible to the higher echelons of society who could afford to buy purple dyes.

 The purple dyes were present long ago.
 Some historical sources argue it was present ever since Ancient Egypt, although it’s not clear how the dye was produced.
 Only emperors wore purple clothing, though.

 The purple color is closely connected with power.
-Because it combines the strong character of the red color and the wisdom and the nobility of the blue color, it’s a powerful combination.
+Because it combines the strong character of the red color and the wisdom and nobility of the blue color, it’s a powerful combination.
 It also stands out from other colors.

 And because it combines blue and red, it manages to convey a feeling of independence and strength.

 Because purple is such an unusual color, it carries a degree of mystery and fantasy.
 It’s a color of dreams and cartoons, and it’s also a favorite with kids.
-There’s a playful and mysterious nature about purple which makes it a fantastical color.
+There’s a playful and mysterious nature to purple which makes it a fantastical color.

 Artists, poets, musicians, and creative minds have always been inspired by the purple color, and it’s partly because of this very reason.